TuijaStardust/reaction/README.md

+# Reacting

+It's been about three years since last time I was training react.
+It's about time to refresh the skill and make it a useful one.

+This project was created with create-react-app, manual included...

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).